-Upon acceptance, the student will not be subject to any tuition increases that may occur from the time of the enrollment to completion of the program.
-However, a termination and re-enrollment in the program will subject student to any tuition increases that may have occurred since the initial enrollment.
+Upon acceptance, the Student will not be subject to any tuition increases that may occur from the time of this enrollment to completion of the program.
+However, a termination and re-enrollment in program will subject Student to any tuition increases that may have occurred since initial enrollment.

 A late fee of 5% may be charged for payments that are 10 days past due.

-In addition to direct costs of the program, students will be responsible for purchasing their own supplies, such as pens, paper, and other materials.
+In addition to the direct costs of the program, students will be responsible for purchasing their own supplies, such as pens, paper, and other materials.
 Students should supply their own headphones as well, which may bring out-of-pocket expenses to between \$50-150.
+All course materials needed for the Program are provided by the School and are included within the tuition costs.
+The learning management system contains all syllabi, handouts, and reference materials needed for the course including access to URN (Library and Information Resource Network).

-SPE400: Sports Writing and Journalism (3 Credits, 48hrs)
+SPE200: Sports Writing and Journalism (3 credits, 48 hrs.)

-This course begins with a brief history of the sports broadcasting, and introduces students to the fundamental research and writing required for sports broadcasts.
+This course begins with a brief history of sports broadcasting and introduces students to the fundamental research and writing required for sports broadcasts.
 The course introduces the differences between broadcast writing and print writing, guides students in the use of highlight reels and sound bites, provides practice in transitions, and fully instructs students on the mechanics of script writing for sports journalism.

-SPE401: Sports Talk Theory (3 Credits, 48hrs)
+SPE201: Sports Talk Theory (3 credits, 48 hrs.)

-Sports Talk Radio and TV continues to be a major industry commodity, and this course guides students in the fundamental skills required to produce and host sports talk programming.
+Sports Talk Radio and TV continue to be a major industry commodity, and this course guides students in the fundamental skills required to produce and host sports talk programming.
 The course guides students in creating topics, researching players, building rundowns, and evergreen topics, as well as a range of interviewing techniques that must be developed.
 Students are also guided in a full range of production roles, and they build skills in running the board, cutting and editing audio, and taking callers effectively.

-SPE402: Sports Radio Production (3 Credits, 48hrs)
+SPE2O2: Sports Radio Production (3 credits, 48 hrs.)